Mika (singer): 2021–2022: Other ventures during the COVID-19 pandemic

 Reuniting once again with composer and conductor Simon Leclerc, Mika performed orchestral versions of many of his hits during two sold-out concerts in October at the Philharmonie de Paris.
 The concerts were performed with the National Orchestra de France and the Choeur Stella Maris on 23 and 24 October.
 The 23 October concert was filmed and subsequently broadcast on TV in both France and Italy.
 It was later also broadcast on several PBS stations in the United States.

-In early December 2021, Mika announced that he would be continuing his partnership with Indeed, which would sponsor a short North American tour in Spring 2022.
-With stops in New York (Brooklyn), Boston, Montreal and Toronto, the "For the Rite of Spring Tour" was scheduled to span three weeks in April.
+In early December 2021, Mika announced that he would be continuing his partnership with Indeed, which would sponsor a short North American tour in spring 2022.
+With stops in New York City (Brooklyn), Boston, Montreal and Toronto, the "For the Rite of Spring Tour" was scheduled to span three weeks in April.
 Additional dates were added to the For the Rite of Spring Tour, including two dates at the Coachella festival in California.
 Unfortunately, Mika became ill and needed to cancel the Boston date, and reschedule the others, but eventually the tour took place.

-After concluding the "For the Rite of Spring Tour," Mika jetted to Turin (Torino), Italy, to serve as co-host for the Eurovision Song Contest 2022 alongside Italian singer Laura Pausini and TV presenter Alessandro Cattelan.
-The show was broadcast live globally, with audience figures reaching 161 million viewers.
-Of the experience, Mika said in an Instagram post: "With this performance I asked myself, what’s the fundamental message?
-This time around it was love.
-It’s this idea that love is this one thing that can break down barriers, it’s this one thing that makes you feel like a superhero.
-Love goes over everything else.
-It opens every door.
-When you feel love, everything is possible.
-When you don’t feel love, well, the world is a tougher, harder, darker place.
-The entire arena, every single person, including all the different artists and delegations, were given the same flag in their hand.
-Not the flag of a country, but for the first time at Eurovision, the flag of love.
-A flag with a red heart.
-All of us waving it the air together, on air, at the grand final of Eurovision."